lian-gur/FPGA-Smart-Safe/README.md

 Below is the top-level block diagram showing the integration of the UART receiver and the safe control logic:

 ![Top Level Schematic](top_level_schematic.png)

+Troubleshooting
+During development, I encountered an issue where the pin planner wouldn't open because of an 'Auto Device' setting.
+I resolved this by manually assigning the correct FPGA part number (EP3C16F484C6) in the Device settings.